Security Assessment And Testing

 • Likelihood of technical failure of the mechanism implementing the control.

-• Likelihood of a misconfiguratiin on the control that would jeopardize security.
+• Likelihood of a misconfiguration on the control that would jeopardize security.

 • Risk that the system will come under attack

-• Other changes the technical env that might affect control performance.
+• Other changes in the technical environment that might affect control performance.

 • Difficulty and time required to perform a control test